skulpt/skulpt/helloturtle.rst

     stop it helps to simply think that the sequence begins with start and continues as long as the number is less than stop.

-Here's a simple animation to demonstrate the way range works:

-.. codelens:: rangeme

-    for i in range(10):
-       print(i)

 Here are a two examples for you to run.
 Add another line below to create a sequence starting at 10 and going up to 20 (including 20).